Deb-svg/architech.sh-test/docs/README.md

 6. [License](#License)

 ## Introduction
-`architech.sh` is a shell script project designed to customize a smartphone and computer with the specific device.
+`architech.sh` is a shell script project designed to customize a smartphone and computer with the selected device and specific details.
+It automates the setup and configuration proceses to tailor the device's environment to the user's preferences and requirements.

 ## Installation
 To install `architech.sh`, follow these steps: